USS Antigone (ID-3007): World War I

 When the United States declared war on Germany in April 1917, American customs agents seized the ship.
 She was transferred to the Navy by the United States Shipping Board on 12 July 1917; converted for naval service as a troop transport at the Norfolk Navy Yard in Portsmouth, Virginia; renamed Antigone on 1 September 1917; and placed in commission on 5 September 1917.

 Antigone was assigned to the Cruiser and Transport Force, Atlantic Fleet, on 14 September, and she departed Norfolk on 29 November.
-After coaling and completing sea trials, she proceeded to Hoboken, New Jersey, and embarked approximately 2,000 American troops.
+After coaling and completing sea trials, she proceeded to Hoboken, New Jersey, and embarked about 2,000 US troops.
 The transport sailed from New York City en route to France on 14 December and, during the next 11 months, made eight round-trip voyages to France, each of which terminated in either Brest or Saint-Nazaire.
-The ship also carried medical supplies and general cargo—as well as 16,526 troops—to Europe before hostilities ended.
+The ship also carried medical supplies and general cargo — as well as 16,526 troops — to Europe before hostilities ended.

 After the armistice was signed on 11 November 1918, the transport continued her transatlantic voyages and returned more than 22,000 veterans to the United States.
 She completed her last trip from France upon her arrival at New York City on 15 September 1919.
 She was decommissioned there on 24 September 1919, and her name was simultaneously struck from the Navy list.
 The ship was then transferred to the War Department for service in the Army Transport Service.